fhocutt/matchbot/README.md

-MatchBot keeps user-configurable information (login and database information, text of the greetings to post, the default mentor to contact when a match is not found, relevant category titles, and namespace/subpage information).
+MatchBot keeps user-configurable information (login and database information, text of the greetings to post, the default mentor to contact when a match is not found, relevant category titles, and namespace/subpage information) in a configuration file.

 To change these settings, use a text editor to edit `config.json`.
 You should add `config.json` to your `.gitignore` file to avoid accidentally uploading